TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

     - *FastQC* reports, saved as html files into "`trimmed_fastq_dir`/reports/".

 3. Alignment:
     - BAM files with alignment (one per paired-end pair of fastq file), **unsorted** and saved into `bam_dir`.
-The name of the file will have all the relevant information contained in the fastq names followed by the suffix: `.Aligned.out.bam`.
+The name of the file will have all the information contained before dots in the fastq names followed by the suffix: `.Aligned.bam`.
     - Alignment log files, saved into "`bam_dir`/logs/".
     - Alignment tab files, saved into "`bam_dir`/tabs/".

 4. BAM Sorting:
-    - BAM files sorted by coordinates, saved into `bam_dir` with extention `.Aligned.sortedByCoord.bam`.
+    - BAM files sorted by coordinates, saved into `bam_dir`.
+All files that have undergone this step will contain `sortedByCoord` in their name's suffix.

 5. Remove duplicates:
-    - BAM files with duplicates removed, saved into `bam_dir` with extention `.Aligned.marked.bam`.
+    - BAM files with duplicates removed (or just marked), saved into `bam_dir`.
+All files that have undergone this step will contain `marked` in their name's suffix.
     - Duplicate metrics report, saved in "`bam_dir`/stats/" with extention `.dup_metrics.txt`.

 6. BAM Filtering:
-    - BAM files filtered according to some threshold on quality score, saved into `bam_dir` with extention `.Aligned.filtered.bam`.
+    - BAM files filtered according to some threshold on quality score, saved into `bam_dir`.
+All files that have undergone this step will contain `filtered` in their name's suffix.

 7. BAM Indexing:
     - Index files of input BAM files (one for each BAM), saved into `bam_dir` with same name as input BAM plus